telliott99/MySwift2/chapter3/basic_sort_alg.rst

 .. sourcecode:: swift

     func insertItem(inout a: [Int], _ p: Int) {
-        var i = 0
+        // find the correct place to insert var i = 0
         while i < p {
             if a[i] > a[p] { break }
             i++
         }
         if i == p { return }
+        // swap until we get there
         var j = p
         while true {
             swap(&a[j-1],&a[j])